 It will be imperative for you to observe these rules of confidentiality and privacy in order to be successful in your fieldwork.

 6.0 Statement of Acknowledgement, Agreement, and Understanding

-After you have received, read, and thoroughly explored the information in the 2022-2023 OTA Program Curriculum Guide and Student Handbook please answer the following questions.
-You can use the QR code, hyperlink or download /print a copy of this page to indicate your answers.
+After you have received, read, and thoroughly explored the information in the 2025-2026 OTA Program Curriculum Guide and Student Handbook please answer the following questions.